 What do banks get in return?

 So what are the colleges giving the credit card companies for the money?
-As you might expect, among other things, they're shelling out phone numbers (often specifically requesting numbers that are not included on do-not-call lists), email addresses and snail-mail addresses of students and alumni, and, yes, as noted, the issuers are often allowed to come onto the campus to market the cards.
+As you might expect, among other things, they're shelling out phone numbers (often specifically requesting numbers that are not included on do-not-call lists), email addresses and snail-mail addresses of students and alumni, and, yes, as noted, the issuers are often allowed to come onto the campus to market student credit card offers.

 Troubling, or just business as usual?